 To make it, you simply slice the cheese into smaller pieces (about ¾”) and place them at the bottom of the cup.
 Then you pour hot coffee over the cheese and fold it into the coffee.
 Depending on the thickness of your resulting beverage, it can be hard to drink, so enjoy it aided by a spoon.
 If you can’t find any coffee cheese, check out a recipe here for this tasty beverage.

-Cheese Coffee Whipped Cream
+Creamy Cheese Coffee

 - Mixing bowl

 - Coffee mug

 - ¼ cup low-fat milk

 - 2 tbsp sugar